My Phone Died 1,500 Miles From Home. Here's How I Handled It

 Commentary: Sure, AppleCare Plus is pricey, but I will never be without it again.

-It was a beautiful October wedding in 2015.
+It was a beautiful October wedding some years back.
 The bride wore a princess-inspired ballgown and strolled down the outdoor aisle on the arm of her tuxedoed father, my husband's cousin.
 I was glad to have my iPhone 5 to snap some photos.
 We don't get to Arizona often, since it's 1,500 miles away from our Seattle home.

 But while standing around outside chit-chatting before the reception, I made the mistake of letting my 7-year-old daughter borrow my fairly new phone to play Plants vs. Zombies.
 CRASH!
 It slipped through her fingers and smashed to the hot sidewalk.
 Now, it was my phone that was the zombie.

-Note: Editors' note: CNET and Asurion have an advertising partnership.
-This story is editorially independent from that relationship, although CNET readers who click on the Asurion link earlier in the story can get a discount.